AddThis Social Bookmark Button

 You'll almost certainly recognize the interior of carriage D. The long corridor with compartments on the side will transport you in imagination to the world of Harry Potter.

-The real Jacobite Steam Train won't have any travelers heading to Hogwarts, but you'll find plenty of Harry Potter souvenirs to take home.
-From a replica of the Hogwarts Express to set up at home to posters of the steam train from the movies, there are echoes of the magic aplenty.
+The real Jacobite Steam Train won't have any travelers heading to Hogwarts, but you'll find plenty of Harry Potter souvenirs to take home, including replicas of the Hogwarts Express to posters of the steam train from the movies.

 Magical Scenery